|View on QuantumAI||Run in Google Colab||View source on GitHub||Download notebook|

 q0, q1, q2 = cirq.GridQubit.rect(1,3) circuit = cirq.Circuit( (cirq.X ** 0.5).on_each(q0, q1, q2), cirq.CZ(q0, q1), cirq.CZ(q1, q2), cirq.measure(q2, key='m') ) print(circuit)

 (0, 0): ───X^0.5───@──────────────── │ (0, 1): ───X^0.5───@───@──────────── │ (0, 2): ───X^0.5───────@───M('m')───

 Quantum Engine is the name of the cloud API which one can call to run the circuits you create in Cirq on quantum computers.
 When access is enabled, users can call this API to run circuits on Google’s quantum hardware.
 Read more about how to do this using cirq's

 In Cirq, one creates a

 Circuit in Python.
-If one then wants to run it using Quantum Engine, one must then upload this Circuit (or Schedule) to the Quantum Engine.
-The uploaded version of the Circuit/Schedule is called a Program.
-Programs are not the Python code itself, but a representation of the Circuit in a hardware specific language.
-Though you will need to make sure that your circuit uses only gates and qubits compatible with the hardware (see
+If one then wants to run it using Quantum Engine, one must then upload this Circuit to the Quantum Engine API.
+The uploaded version of the Circuit is called a Program.
+Programs are not the Python code itself, but a representation of the Circuit suitable for running on hardware.
+The

 Engine class and its corresponding